adrian-d-hidalgo/domain-driven-design/README.md

 ***

 **Remember:** This is a **conceptual reference book**.
-For code examples and practical implementation, look for technology-specific cookbooks in your chosen framework.
+The patterns and principles here are technology-agnostic and require framework-specific knowledge to implement in real projects.

 **Start reading:** [Chapter 1: When to Use DDD →](01-when-to-use-ddd.md)